 B-Series Sport Suspension Kit - BMW F22 M235i & M240i

-BMW suspension tuning is an obsession at Birds.
-1) Because we believe it plays the most crucial role in what makes a truly enjoyable road car, and 2) because we are always so disappointed with modern BMW set ups.
+BMW suspension tuning is an obsession at Birds, 1) because we believe it plays the most crucial role in what makes a truly enjoyable road car, and 2) because we are always so disappointed with modern BMW set ups.
 Not only is the ride quality poor (particularly at the rear), but the car demonstrates a real lack of composure and control when driving quickly on bumpy or undulating roads.
 Sudden changes of direction are common, along with a consistent "jiggly" or "fidgety" sensation from the rear.
 The reason?
 Suspensions designed for German roads do not work very well on UK roads.